Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Acknowledgements

 \section{Acknowledgements}

 We thank Pedro G. Ferreira for useful inputs and discussions.
-RS acknowledges financial support from STFC Grant No. ST/X508664/1, and the Snell Exhibition of Balliol College, Oxford.
+RS acknowledges financial support from STFC Grant No. ST/X508664/1, the Snell Exhibition of Balliol College, Oxford, and a Hintze Fellowship at the Oxford Centre for Astrophysical Surveys, funded through generous support from the Hintze Family Charitable Foundation.
 HD is supported by a Royal Society University Research Fellowship (grant no. 211046).

 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work\footnote{\href{https://doi.org/10.5281/zenodo.22558}{\texttt{doi.org/10.5281/zenodo.22558}}}.